MichaelJMerritt/Portfolio/README.md

 ![Image of Mortality Early 2021](https://michaeljmerritt.github.io/Portfolio/Images/Mort4a.jpg)

 From this we can see that the start of 2022 isn't much better than the beginning of 2021.
-One feature to note is that by kate March 2021 another wave was starting, we can tell by the sharp rise in deaths at the end of the chart.
-It should be encouraging that we do not yeat see a new wave in the deaths data from 2022.
+One feature to note is that by late March 2021 another wave was starting, we can tell by the sharp rise in deaths at the end of the chart.
+It should be encouraging that we do not yet see a new wave in the deaths data from 2022.

 It is also interesting to note from the cause of death section that the percentage of deaths of natural causes remains more or less constant despite the increase in mortality due to Covid.
 In 2020 and 2021 when the Covid related causes of death are introduced the heart and neoplasm/cancer related causes of death are reduced.
 This suggests that Covid is proving more deadly to those with heart and cancer realted issues than healthy people.